Rmanamr/Windows-cmd-messenger-python/README.md

-# windows-cmd-messenger-python
+# Windows-cmd-messenger-python
-A simple windows cmd messenger
+A simple Windows cmd messenger

 Feel free to contact me at: